 Poetry Week at IMA

-The arrival of Muslim Maccassan fishermen on the coast of Northern Australia in the early 1700s marked the beginning of a long lasting trade relationship between the Macassans and First Nations people.
-Over time, these communities developed a mutual respect for one another and shared cultural and religious traditions.
+The arrival of Muslim Macassan fisherman on the Northern Australia coast in the early 1700s marked the beginning of a long-lasting trade relationship between the Macassans and First Nations people.
+Over time, these communities developed a mutual respect for one another, and shared cultural and religious traditions.

-With this in mind, we acknowledge both the traditional owners of the land we gather on today, the Boon Wurrung and Wurundjeri People of the Kulin Nation, and beyond who have shared their land with us over centuries of Muslim migration.
+With this in mind, we acknowledge the traditional owners of the land we gather on today – the Wurundjeri Woi Wurrung peoples of the Kulin Nation – as well as traditional owners across the country who have shared their land with us over centuries of Muslim migration.